-On July 16, 2024, we entered into the SEPA with Yorkville.
-The SEPA provides that, upon the terms and subject to the conditions set forth therein, Yorkville is committed to purchase up to \$15.0 million in ADSs during the Commitment Period.
+On October 30, 2025, we entered into the SEPA with Yorkville.
+The SEPA provides that, upon the terms and subject to the conditions set forth therein, Yorkville is committed to purchase up to \$50.0 million in ADSs during the Commitment Period.

-From time to time, and at our sole 1 from time to time by Yorkville in one or more of the following manners:
+From time to time, Yorkville may sell the Ordinary Shares registered under this Prospectus in one or more of the following manners: